Rhus ovata, Sugar Sumac

 Synonyms: (Rhus ovata var. traskiae)

-Growth Form: Large shrub or tree; evergreen, heavily leaved, branchlets reddish, pubescent to glabrous, old bark shaggy.
+Growth Form: Large shrub with rounded appearance or small tree; evergreen, densely leaved, twigs reddish, stout branches, puberulent early then becoming glabrate; old bark shaggy.

-Habitat Preferences: Mid to upper edge of Sonoran Desert, canyons, rocky hillsides, washes, common in chaparral.
+Habitat Preferences: Mid to upper edge of Sonoran Desert, canyons, rocky hillsides, along washes, south-facing slopes and mesas, common in chaparral.

 Recorded Range: Rare in the United States found in southern California and central and northwest Arizona.
 Also found in Baja California.